dwjoyce/pythonbook/appendices/Glossary.rst

     ..
 Starting with Python's IDLE

     pseudo-code
-        A description of a computer programming algorithm that uses the structural conventions of programming languages but omits detailed subroutines or language-specific syntax.
+        A description of how your program works in simple English, without any unnecessary details of how it will be written.

     IDLE
         IDLE is the Python IDE.

     integrated development environment
-        An integrated development environment (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
-An IDE normally consists of a source code editor, build automation tools and a debugger.
-Most modern IDEs have intelligent code completion.
+        An integrated development environment (IDE) is a program that allows you to write, run and debug your code.
+Some IDE programs provide extra tools to allow you to write the code faster such as code highlighting and automatic code completion.

     interactive shell
-        A simple, interactive computer programming environment that takes single user inputs (i.e. single expressions), evaluates them, and returns the result to the user.
+        A simple, interactive computer programming environment that takes user inputs (e.g. a single line of code or a loop), evaluates them, and returns the result to the user.

     run
     execute
         To perform the actions represented by the code.

+    statement
+        A line of code that performs an action.
+A compound statement is a statement that performs a block of code selectively or iteratively (e.g. an ``if`` or ``while`` statement).

     ..
 Python as a Calculator

+    expression
+        A combination of actual values, variables, operators, calls to functions and even sub-expressions, to form a value that is computed or evaulated into its simplest form.
+For example, the expression ``10 + 4 * 3 / 2`` is evaluated to form the value 16.0.

     operator
-        A symbol that represents an action.
+        A symbol that represents an action, such as addition, assignment or equality.

     integer
         A whole number such as 18.
 These numbers never have a fractional part.

     float
-        A floating point number is a number that can have a fractional part, such as 1.78.
+        A floating point number is a number that has a fractional part, such as 1.78, even if the fractional part is zero.

     integer division
     floor division